-If you walked past one of the Garment District plazas in New York City last fall, you may have noticed those giant, vibrantly colored animal sculptures towering over sidewalk diners at café tables.
+If you walked past one of the Garment District plazas in New York City last fall, you may have noticed those public art in the form of giant, vibrantly colored animal sculptures towering over sidewalks.
 Or perhaps you were running to catch a plane at Miami International Airport, and you glanced up to see an intricate web of etched glass on the roof of the bustling transportation center.
-If you’re an artist, you might be wondering how you might land an opportunity to showcase your work in a public space and land a public art commission – and while the process can be long and arduous, there are a variety of opportunities to participate in public art programs across the country.
+How do artists find out, apply to and land public art commissions?
+While the process can be competitive, there are a variety of opportunities to across the country.

 Public art programs were first launched in the United States in the 1930s, when President Roosevelt’s New Deal spurred the idea that Americans should take pride in their cultural treasures.
 The New Deal program Art-in-Architecture (A-i-A) developed percent for art programs, a structure for funding public art still utilized today.
 This program gave one half of one percent of total construction costs of all government buildings to purchase contemporary American art for that structure.
 Today, acquisitions also include specially commissioned art projects for public art spaces, and the percentage allocated from a new construction project typically varies from one-half to two percent.

 In addition to percent-for-art programs, many cities allocate budgets for infusing their already existing public spaces with art.
 Many programs focus on time-based installations, which are temporary and span a certain length of time, though others make acquisitions of artist works for permanent installation in a public forum.
 Jerry Scupp, the Vice President of the Garment District Alliance, started the Alliance’s public art program in 2010 as a way to give the Garment District’s public plazas a cultural and artistic identity.